AnyGrasp: Robust and Efficient Grasp Perception in Spatial and Temporal Domains: Related work

-The above methods mainly generate 4 DoF grasp poses on the camera plane.
-The limitation in degree of freedom may neglect some vital grasp poses, \eg grasp poses on the edge of a plate, and result in failure.
 To generate the full 6 DoF grasp poses, Ten Pas~\etal\cite{gpd} proposed a sampling-evaluation-based method that firstly samples grasp candidates on point cloud and then evaluates their grasp qualities with a neural network.
-Mousavian~\etal\cite{mousavian20196} generated grasp candidates with a variational autoencoder and refined the grasp poses iteratively.
+Different sampling or evaluation models are later proposed~\cite{liang2019pointnetgpd, shao2020unigrasp, mousavian20196}.
 A major drawback of the sampling-evaluation methods is that they need to trade off the computation time and the number of generated grasp poses.
 Thus, they usually took several seconds to run and only generated tens of grasp poses for a scene.
 Recently, Fang~\etal\cite{graspnet} proposed an end-to-end network that directly generates abundant grasp poses for an input scene point cloud.
-For different grasp points densely sampled in the scene, they regressed the grasp quality scores for poses in different viewpoints and in-plane rotations.
 A large-scale dataset with real data and analytic labels was also built.
-Similar networks were parallelly developed in~\cite{qin2020s4g, zhao2021regnet}.
-Wang~\etal\cite{wang2021graspness} proposed a graspness module that eliminates unfeasible grasp poses in the early stage of the network, which greatly improves the grasp success rate.
+Similar end-to-end networks were parallelly developed in~\cite{qin2020s4g, zhao2021regnet, sundermeyer2021contact}.
+The major difference between these methods is how they represent the $SE(3)$ grasp pose.
+Later, Wang~\etal\cite{wang2021graspness} proposed a graspness module that eliminates unfeasible grasp poses in the early stage of the network, which greatly improves the grasp success rate.
 Other than point cloud, some researchers also explored other representations of a scene, including RGB/D image~\cite{gou2021rgb, dong2022graspvdn} and neural radiance field~\cite{ichnowski2021dex}.
 A recent survey~\cite{newbury202newbury2022review2deep} provided a full summary of the 6 DoF grasping methods.
 In this paper, we follow the end-to-end methodology and mainly build our network upon~\cite{wang2021graspness}.
+To improve grasp stability, we further incorporate awareness of the object's center-of-mass into the learning process, which has been less considered before.